department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/automobile-allowance-adaptive-equipment.md

 <div class="va-introtext">

 Do you have a disability related to your military service that prevents you from driving?
-If you do, you may be able to get disability compensation or benefits.
+If you do, you may be able to get a VA automobile allowance or other disability compensation or benefits.

 </div>

 <div class="feature" markdown="1">

-### Can I get disability benefits from VA?
+### Am I eligible for VA disability benefits?

 You may be able to get disability benefits if you have a disability that’s related to your service (called a service-connected disability) and that includes at least one of the below conditions.